 Orchestrator provides you a number of options to finalize failover to VM replicas:

-- Permanent Failover — as a result, VM replicas in the DR site will no longer be treated as replicas.
+- Permanent Failover — as a result, VM replicas in the disaster recovery site will no longer be treated as replicas.
 Restore point snapshots will be deleted, and the source VMs will be removed from replication jobs.

 For more information on the permanent failover process, see the Veeam Backup & Replication User Guide, section Permanent Failover.